Skip to main content

 Status

-Inspect the currently active OTP for a phone, scoped to your Developer App, without triggering a send.
+Inspect the currently active OTP for a phone, scoped to the Developer App bound to your X-API-Key, without triggering a send.
 Useful for UI countdowns, diagnostics, and idempotent UX (e.g. “an OTP was already sent — please check your phone”).

 Query parameters